commercelayer/mfe-my-account/README.md

 ## Hosted version

 Any Commerce Layer account comes with a hosted version of the My Account application that is automatically enabled.
-You can customize it by adding your organization logo, favicon and primary color.
+You can customize it by adding your organization logo, favicon, and primary color.

 You can use the hosted version of the My Account application with the following URL format: `https://<your-organization-subdomain>.commercelayer.app/my-account/?accessToken=<your-access-token>`